 Cynthia brings tremendous experience in writing grants to Rundell Ernstberger Associates.
 She has access to and understands federal and state grant structures, changes in the granting programs and the criteria and requirements to submit for various types of grants.
 She has assisted clients in securing grants from both the state and federal governments.
 She is particularly versed in planning grants, Department of Transportation grants (DOT) and the Economic Development Authority grants (EDA).
 She has prepared several Tiger Grants and two economic development authority grants to complete capital improvement projects with three different clients.
 She has managed seven projects with planning grants (OCRA) and one project with EDA grant and one project with a brownfield grant from the Environmental Protection Agency (EPA).

-Cynthia is currently the Region IV Director on the American Planning Associations (APA) Board of Directors and the Sectary.
-She will become the President-Elect in January 2016.
-The American Planning Association provides leadership in the development of vital communities by advocating excellence in community planning, promoting education and citizen empowerment, and providing the tools and support necessary to meet the challenges of growth and change.
 Cynthia is recognized for her commitment to planning, leadership skills and knowledge of planning.
 This includes working on APA Committee’s to address planning issues and promoting how to create communities of lasting value around the world.
-Cynthia has served on APA’s Membership, Governance Policy and Legislative, and Audit committees and is currently the chair of Leadership Task Force and serves on the Executive Committee.
+Cynthia has served on APA’s Membership, Governance Policy and Legislative, and Audit committees, chair of Leadership Task Force, and Executive Committee.
 She has been both the Secretary and Treasurer of the Board.
-Her term expires in December 2015.